Inspari/inspari-config/README.md

 ### Deployment

-Update the version in `pyproject.toml`, and add a new entry in `CHANGELOG.md`.
+Update the version in `pyproject.toml`, run `poetry lock`, and add a new entry in `CHANGELOG.md`.

+#### Automatic (preferred)

+Merge the changes into master (using PRs).
+Create a new tag with the new version.
+If the version is `1.1.1`, the tag would be `v1.1.1`.

+The tag creation will trigger automated deployment of the package to PyPi, as well as synchronization of the code with the public GitHub mirror repository.

+#### Manual (not recommended)

 Build the project via Poetry,

 ```bash
 poetry build